Jerreth Sterns: Tampa Bay Buccaneers

 Sterns signed with the Tampa Bay Buccaneers as an undrafted free agent on May 13, 2022.
 He was waived on August 30, 2022.

 Los Angeles Rams

 On December 22, 2022, Sterns signed with the practice squad of the Los Angeles Rams.
 He signed a reserve/futures contract on January 9, 2023.

 On March 10, 2023, Sterns was waived by the Los Angeles Rams.

+Saskatchewan Roughriders

+On July 3, 2023, he signed with the Saskatchewan Roughriders of the Canadian Football League.
+On August 6, Sterns made his professional debut, totaling seven receptions for 71 yards, being named the Breakout Player of the Week.
+On August 20, Sterns recorded his first career touchdown, an 18-yard pass from Jake Dolegala.
+He finished his first season in the CFL recording 44 receptions for 449 yards and a touchdown.
+He became a free agent upon the expiry of his contract on February 11, 2025.

+Winnipeg Blue Bombers

+On February 11, 2025, Sterns signed with the Winnipeg Blue Bombers as a free agent after two seasons in Saskatchewan.

-Personal
+Personal life

 Sterns has six siblings, including Denver Broncos safety Caden Sterns.
 His father played basketball for Baylor.
 Sterns is a Christian.